-Teachers in the program will be assigned no more than sixteen (16) total students with disabilities combined in both morning and afternoon sessions.
-When the seventeenth (17th) student is identified, a conference between the teacher, an association representative if requested, and the ECSE administrator will occur.
+Teachers in the ECSE Early Childhood Special Education Pprogram will be assigned no more than sixteen (16) total students with disabilities combined in both morning and afternoon sessions.
+When the seventeenth (17th) Each time a new student above the sixteen (16) student limit is identified, a conference between the teacher, an association representative if requested, and the ECSE administrator will occur.
 Consideration will be given to paraprofessional hours, composition of class and facilities and the outcome will be mutually agreed upon.
 Some classes will reach their maximum numbers before others due to geographic location, but caseloads will be equalized as the year progresses.
-[AS5]

-Section 29.54: LOW INCIDENCE PROGRAMS
+Section 29.4: LOW INCIDENCE PROGRAMS

-Caseloads for low incidence itinerant programs including.
-Visually Impaired (VI), Physically Handicapped (PH), and Medically Physically Challenged (MPC) and Deaf and Hard of Hearing (DHH) teachers shall consider the number of direct service hours per month, number of consultation hours per month, number of indirect hours per month (professional, parent, other agency contacts, recordkeeping, training paraprofessionals) and travel time.
+Caseloads for low incidence itinerant programs including Visually Impaired (VI), Physically Handicapped (PH), Medically Physically Challenged (MPC) and Deaf and Hard of Hearing (DHH) shall consider the number of direct service hours per month, number of consultation hours per month, number of indirect hours per month (professional, parent, other agency contacts, recordkeeping, training paraprofessionals) and travel time.

-Section 29.65: CONFORMANCE WITH EDUCATION CODE
+Section 29.5: CONFORMANCE WITH EDUCATION CODE